Business Planning Articles Business Growth Articles Business Management Articles Business Finance Articles Business Financials Articles

 Let’s start with Computers

 Your Company should be “Computerized” with up to date computers and software.
-That means a minimum of 1 GB of Ram and decent Processor speed.
-Many think Vista isn’t worth upgrading to so stick with Microsoft XP as your operating system.
+That means a minimum of 2-4 GB of Ram and decent Processor speed.
+Windows 7 has proven to be a better operating system than Vista.
 Get a good Anti-Virus/ Malware software, such as Nod 32 or Kapersky.
 Get Microsoft Office Business Edition, which contains the basics to conduct business: MS Outlook (email), MS Excel (spreadsheets), MS Word (Word Processing), MS Power Point (Presentations), MS Access (Data Management).
 Know there are a lot of you out there who are Apple lovers or Anti-Microsoft Software, but for business, you are better off being uniform, which means a PC and Microsoft.
 For Website development, you have options.
 If new to this area, you can use a user friendly online web builder program like 1and1 or get the basic Web Building Software, MS Frontpage, or either of the Advanced Web Development Software Suites by Adobe or MacroMedia.
-Get a good Financials/Tax Software, like Quicken Premium, that has the capability to create and track both Personal and Business Expenditures, Financials, and Taxes.
+Get a good Financials/Tax Software, like Quicken Premium or Quickbooks, that has the capability to create and track both Personal and Business Expenditures, Financials, and Taxes.
 There are a lot of other software programs out there, but we urge you to keep it simple.
 This recommended software mix will do all you need in today’s technological, global market place.
 What is key, is to have uniformity of software throughout all your computers so it is easy for them to “speak” with each and easily exchange information.

 Second, let’s review Networks